Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Plains chase expedition #2 for 2019 is on the books.
+Plains storm photography expedition #2 for 2019 is on the books.
 This trip was not a successful one tornado-wise, and was characterized by multiple equipment failures.
 The lightning was also not as cooperative as I had hoped, but I didn't come away completely empty-handed on high speed captures.
-This video contains all of the best catches from the trip:

-The following are the logs of the three days of this trip (2019 Plains expedition days 4, 5 and 6):
+The following are the logs of the three days of this trip (2019 Plains trips 4, 5 and 6):

 Day 4: Central Kansas supercells and lightning